gazebosim/docs/ionic/ros2_integration.md

 The [ROS 2 Simulation Interfaces](https://github.com/ros-simulation/simulation_interfaces)
 are a set of standard ROS 2 service, message and action definitions for controlling and interacting with simulation environments.
-They are simulator agnostic, which means the same interfacs can be implemented in different simulators while keeping the API consistent.
+They are simulator agnostic, which means the same interfaces can be implemented in different simulators while keeping the API consistent.

 Gazebo implements these interfaces, enabling you to,